We Are Christ’s Church.

-We are Christ’s Church.
-We are a group of believers, who are connected to Christ and to His churches around the world and throughout the ages (John 17:20-23).
+We are a community of believers connected to Christ and to His churches around the world and throughout the ages (John 17:20-23).
 As His church, we believe:

-We are a church that believes in the historic creeds and confessions that Christians for centuries have found trustworthy to summarize the teachings of the Bible.
-We worship by professing a portion of one of the following documents each week:
+We believe in the historic creeds and confessions that Christians have found trustworthy for centuries to summarize the teachings of the Bible.
+Each week in worship, we profess our faith using a portion of one of the following documents:

 - The Apostles’ Creed (developed during the 2nd through 4th Centuries)